AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/utils_module_guide.rst

 * Threshold images :
     Remove all values below a threshold in an image.

+* Fragment image :
+    Break down a large image into cubes suitable for training.

 .. figure:: ../images/converted_labels.png
    :scale: 30 %
    :align: center